 6. If the Local Path description is "Local Path: Not mapped

-> ", then click on Not mapped
+", then click on

-> and select a local folder on your computer for the DotSpatial source code files.
+and select a local folder on your computer for the DotSpatial source code files.
 For example, you can select the folder C:\dev\DotSpatial on your C: drive or J:\DotSpatial on your J: drive.

 (note: you can change this local path later in Visual Studio by going to File - Source Control - Workspace - Manage Workspaces - Edit)